garylirocks/quickrefs/azure-key-vault.markdown

 ## Replication

+Key Vault contents are natively replicated
+  - within the region (allow failover to another datacenter)
-Key Vault in one region is natively replicated to the paired region
+  - and to the paired region (allow failover in case of a region-wide failure)

 To replicate/move it to other regions, you could back up then restore it

 - Backup/restore operation is at individual secret/key/cert level
 - The backup is encrypted
-- Backup can only be restored to a KV in the same subscription
+- Backup can only be restored to a KV in the
+  - same subscription
-- Backup can only be restored to a KV in the same **security boundary** (eg. backup from Australia East, restore at Australia Central, not US East)
+  - and in the same **geography/security boundary** (eg. backup from Australia East, restore at Australia Central, not US East)

 ## Best practices